LiRayX/GePuP/README.md

 ## 0. Envirment

-This package can be found in lib/
+The following packages can be found in lib/

 + Eigen
 + unsupported/Eigen/Splines